Macros | |

 Define to determine if code is being built for Linux.

-If this define exists, then you are creating code that runs on Linux.
+If this define exists, then code is created to run on Linux.

 #define BURGER_LITTLEENDIAN |